 This is a chapter from my book, Road Dog.
-If you like this chapter you can order the entire book right here for $17.95 + $3 S&H)
+If you like this chapter you can order the entire book right here for $16.95 + Free Shipping (for a limited time))

 When I Fight Authority

 Something catches my eye.
 I see through my side mirror a guard and his dog walk past the rear of the van.
 The dog stops, then starts going crazy and sniffing at the van.
 They slowly walk up the driver side.
 The guard with his extremely dark glasses stops and stares at me.

 “I have a dog in the van.
 That’s probably what he’s reacting to.
 It’s happened before.”

 On Interstate 10 east of El Paso there’s a Border Patrol stop.
 It’s not really on the border, in fact it’s quite a few miles east of El Paso, but it’s a mandatory stop that’s run by the U.S. Border Patrol.
 Since I’ve never crossed the border between El Paso and Juarez I would hope there’s a Border Patrol stop there as well.
 Maybe this one is to get the people they missed at the first one?